Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Night viewing tends to draw more couples and evening hanami parties than daytime temple visits

 I've found illuminations most worthwhile at sites where the lighting enhances existing architecture (To-ji pagoda, Nijo Castle) rather than simply spotlighting trees.
-The theatrical quality works better when there's built structure to interact with the light and cherry blossoms.
+The theatrical quality works better when there's a built structure to interact with the light and cherry blossoms.

 Overrated Spots: Keep / Tweak / Alternative

-These famous locations deserve their reputation but need strategic adjustments to deliver the experience their promotional photos promise.
+These famous locations deserve their reputation, but need strategic adjustments to deliver the experience their promotional photos promise.

 Kiyomizu-dera: Keep With Timing Adjustment